Handbook

 -

-Makeup work for students with more than 10 unexcused absences in a year (5 in a semester) may be givev only after a parent attends an Parent/Teacher conference.
+Makeup work for students with more than 10 unexcused absences in a year (5 in a semester) may be given only after a parent attends an Parent/Teacher conference.

 Cell Phones Policy